Jeff Bezos hired this Amazon applicant 'on the spot'—here are her top 5 job interviewing tips

 Highlighting team successes, and not just personal>4.
 Talk about ideas that didn't work

 Google is famous for being quick to scrap projects that don't work early>5.
-Go beyond the job description and have a vision of the
+Go beyond the job description and have a vision of the future

 The last thing a manager wants to hear is a repeat of the job description they wrote up.

-I was three years into working at Google when I entered former Eric Schmidt's office with the objective of taking the next step in my career.
+I was three years into working at Google when I entered former CEO Eric Schmidt's office with the objective of taking the next step in my career.
 I told him I was ready to be chief of staff.
 I put together a roadmap of what the role could look like and how I could develop the skills to take the company to the next level.

 I'm not saying you should go into the interview pitching a completely different job title.
 The point is to show that you have a vision of what your role could look like in a year or two.